dd060606/DeepBounty/README.md

 ## Components

 - Server (Core)
     - Orchestrates scans and data flow between modules, workers, and the webapp.
     - Exposes APIs for module integration and real-time alerting.
 - Workers
     - Execute scanning/analysis in sandboxed Docker environments.
     - Multiple workers can connect to a single server for resilience and scale.
 - Webapp
     - Modern UI to manage targets and review alerts/findings.
 - Modules (Plugins)
     - Extend functionality using the TypeScript SDK to add scanners, analyzers, and automations.
 - Burp Suite Extension (Planned)
     - Sends captured request data and page JS to the server to enrich analysis and build a full sitemap.

 ## Tech stack

 - Backend: Node.js, Express, TypeScript
 - Frontend: React, TypeScript, TailwindCSS, shadcn/ui
 - Execution: Docker-based workers
 - Modules: TypeScript SDK

+## Documentation

+- **[ARCHITECTURE.md](./ARCHITECTURE.md)** - Comprehensive architectural documentation, perfect for AI-assisted development and deep understanding of the codebase structure, module system, and integration patterns.

 ---